sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-manage.md

 <a name="for-developers-tips-and-tricks"></a>
 ## Tips and tricks
 * Use the ResourceMenu SDK building block

-* Opt in to ResourceMenu using the AssetType `UseResourceMenu="true"` option
+* Opt in to ResourceMenu using the AssetType `ResourceMenu` entry
     * Assign keywords to your Resource Menu items to help the user find items
     * Enable the recommended flags on your resource menu
         * `enableSupportTroubleshootV2`
         * `enableProperties`